AhmedElsayed101/CI-pipeline-for-python-scripts/launch-aws-ec2-jenkins-instance/README.md

 ```sh
 ls -l
 ```
-- If you found docker-compose and Dockerfile files then you are good to continue.
+- If you found docker-compose and Dockerfile files then you would be good to continue.

 - Start the Jenkins Docker container
 ```sh